 - Turn the heat down to medium-low and add the remaining cup of sugar in three additions, stirring constantly, allowing each addition to melt before adding more.
 The sauce will continue to darken in color.
 Cook, stirring constantly, until the sauce is a deep amber color.
 Watch the heat in order to prevent the sugar from burning.
 The sauce should steadily darken in color, but if it begins to smoke at all, immediately remove it from the heat, stirring vigorously, and lower the burner heat.
 Return the pan to the burner and continue.
 If the sugar does turn black and burn, there's no other option except to start over.

 - Turn the heat up to medium and add the warm cream in three additions.
 The cream will cause the syrup to bubble up significantly - stir constantly and be very careful to not let the hot steam burn you.
 Simmer for a minute or two between each addition of cream to reduce slightly.
 Once all the cream has been added, continue to cook, stirring constantly, until it forms a thick syrup.
-If you draw your finger across the back of your spoon, it will hold the line.
+To know when it's done: If you lift the spoon from the caramel sauce and draw through the caramel on the back of the spoon using another spoon, the caramel will hold the line.

 - Remove from the heat and stir in the vanilla.
+Taste and add more salt and vanilla if desired.
 Pour into a container and let cool completely.
 The caramel will keep in the refrigerator for up to 6 months.